 The sound team are responsible for curating the unique sound of Insanity, from its jingles to the Greenwich Pips that play throughout the night.

 The music team is responsible for choosing music to be played on air, as well as writing reviews and interviews.
 Our playlists are heard by tens of thousands of listeners a month, so why not come and help us pick what goes in them!
 Lead by the Head of Music, the team also goes behind the scenes at some of the biggest festivals each year and goes backstage at lots of gigs.
 Did we mention you also get to interview artists?

 Community is at the heart of Insanity Radio.
-We are, after all, a “community” radio station, and we work as hard as we can to stay relevant and independent.
-The community team run workshops for people of all ages, interview interesting local personalities on the weekly ‘Community Hour’ show, and represent Insanity at local events.
+We work as hard as we can to stay relevant and independent.
+The community team run workshops and classes for people of all ages, interview interesting local personalities on the weekly ‘Community Hour’ show, and represent Insanity at local events.
 The goal is to provide media experience to anyone who wants it, regardless of age or background.